rschristopher/rschristopher.github.io/src/saving/sovereignty/level-6.md

 ## Creating a Metal Seed Backup

-!!! warning "*No paid nor influenced content* -- all views are from personal experience"
+!!! warning "No paid nor *influenced* content -- all views are from personal experience"

 Stamp your seed phrase into stainless steel dog tags or fender washers.
 Generic materials, like dog tags, enhance security by allowing you to control the supply chain and verify materials independently.